modular/modular/Cache/docs/README.md

 `CAS` - **C**ontent **A**ddressible **S**tore

-`deflate` - Elide a constant or IR by storing it in the cache and replacing it with a CAS reference.

 `inflate` - Replace an elided constant or IR by reading the referred-to object from the CAS.